 Susan comes to FlexSchool from private IT consulting where her 30 year career included systems analysis, programming, project management and running customer service at a software start-up, heading marketing for a health care consultancy and finally going out on her own.
 The common thread in her career has been bridging the gap between creative types and deadlines and she looks forward to bringing that skill set to a new and more rewarding domain as Directory of Technology.
 Susan has a degree in French Language from Oberlin College and is the parent of a 2e daughter.

-Stacia Taylor – Director of Marketing & Communications
+Stacia Taylor • Director of Marketing and Communications

-Stacia brings over two decades of experience as a respected marketing strategist to FlexSchool.
-She has been a strong advocate for and works with the gifted and 2e community.
-Stacia founded Texas Parents of the Profoundly Gifted in 2005, the first state support group for profoundly gifted families.
-She has served on the Parent Advisory Board for National Association for Gifted Children; served as the Texas liaison for SENG; served on the Parent Board of Directors for Texas Association for the Gifted and Talented; and served on the Advisory Committee for #GTCHAT, the global Twitter chat for gifted advocacy.
+Stacia brings over two decades of marketing and business development experience to FlexSchool.
+She has been a strong advocate for and works with the gifted and 2e community which began when she founded Texas Parents of the Profoundly Gifted in 2005, the first state support group for profoundly gifted families.
+She has gone on to assist other states in forming similar organizations.
+She has served on the Parent Advisory Board for National Association for Gifted Children, the Texas liaison for SENG, President of the Parent Board of Directors for Texas Association for the Gifted and Talented, and served on the Advisory Committee for #GTCHAT, the global Twitter chat for gifted advocacy.
 Stacia was awarded the Parent of the Year award from Texas Association for the Gifted and Talented.
 Stacia is the mother of three gifted daughters, one of whom is 2e.